src-d/guide/engineering/documentation.md

 Is this a demo, a library, or maybe some tool?
 Should it be used in production?
 Is too soon, or maybe too late because it's been deprecated?

+Is this code distributed in any other way?
+Docker images, aptitude packages, installation scripts, etc. should be mentioned here.

 For tools, it is also worth including basic installation instructions.
 If the instructions are long they should be part of a different document linked from this one.